lizawilliamson050/notes/README.md

 - "Today's programming wisdom is to embrace the SOLID principles: Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
 These guidelines not only promote code readability and maintainability but also foster flexibility and scalability in software development.
 Remember that writing clean, modular code today saves hours of debugging tomorrow."

 SOLID principles are fundamental design rules in object-oriented programming (OOP) that help developers create better structured, extensible, and easier-to-maintain software systems.
 Each principle targets a specific aspect of software design to ensure good practices are followed throughout the development process.

+# 2024-01-23
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, readable, and maintainable code first.
+Optimize only when necessary, based on data and profiling.
+Remember that simplicity and clarity enhance longevity and collaboration in software development."

+This quote emphasizes the importance of avoiding over-engineering or optimizing code too early in the development process without concrete evidence that it's needed.
+It's a reminder to prioritize code quality, readability, and maintainability over hypothetical performance gains.
+Only after identifying bottlenecks through profiling and analysis should one consider optimization.
+This approach saves time, reduces bugs, and fosters a healthier collaborative coding environment.